lsst/dp0-2_lsst_io/dp0-delegate-resources/index.rst

 The Delegate Assemblies are live, virtual seminars for DP0 delegates to learn more about DP0, the RSP, and the DC2 data set.
 Attendance is optional and all are welcome.

 Typically, the first hour contains a presentation or hands-on tutorial, and the second hour is spent in breakout rooms for discussion or co-working on topics suggested by delegates.

 Rubin Observatory staff are always available in the main room to answer questions and provide assistance with DP0-related work during breakouts.

 Contributed presentations, tutorials, or advance suggestions for breakouts are encouraged from DP0 delegates and Rubin Observatory staff (contact Melissa Graham).

+A list of topics and links to recordings for Delegate Assemblies from July 2022 through July 2023.

 .. include:: dp0-delegate-assemblies-schedule.inc